aaronmams/jekyll-now/_posts/2017-05-12-A voting model for UCSC Soccer.md

 In addition to my duties as a government data monkey, I'm a reasonably serious soccer coach.
 I have been assisting with the NCAA Division III Men's Soccer Program at UC Santa Cruz for about 7 years.
 This year is an important and stressful year for our program because the University is considering cutting NCAA athletics on the UCSC campus.
-Next week the athletics program will have a referendum measure in the UCSC Campus Election.
+Next week the athletics program will have a referendum measure in the UCSC Campus Elections.
 The students are being asked to vote in favor of increasing student fees in order to continue funding NCAA Athletics.

 This will not be a post on the roughly 12 billion reasons why the University can and should fund athletics without increasing student fees (for that you'll have to wait for my upcoming post: 'That's Bullshit: Why UCSC's Chancellor is a Clown').
 This also will not be a post on the roughly 6 billion reasons why (even though they shouldn't have to) UCSC student should vote in favor of keeping NCAA Athletics.